-Jury awards family of a truck driver crushed in log truck accident $16.8 million after finding vehicle cab guard did not protect the driver from injury as it was intended
+Jury awards family of a truck driver crushed in logging truck accident $16.8 million after finding vehicle cab guard did not protect the driver from injury as it was intended

 MONTGOMERY, ALA.
 (January 19, 2017) – A jury in Lowndes County Circuit Court found in favor of the family of Larry Albritton, who was killed Oct.
 7, 2013, when he lost control of the log truck he was driving and crashed.
 When the load of logs shifted in the crash, they breached the truck’s cab and struck Mr. Albritton, resulting in his death.
 The jury determined that the cab guard on the truck was defective in design, manufacture, and warnings.
 The jury also found that Merritt Equipment Co. acted with reckless disregard for the safety of others in the way it designed, manufactured, and provided warnings related to its cab guards and therefore did not protect Mr. Albritton as it was supposed to do.
 Beasley Allen lawyers Jere Beasley, LaBarron Boone, and Ben Baker, as well as Tyrone Means of Means Gillis Law, represented the Plaintiffs – Jacqueline Wright, Mr. Albritton’s sister; Knichi and Jerry Hatcher, Mr. Albritton’s daughter and son; and Patricia Albritton, Mr. Albritton’s wife.
 Defendants included Merritt Equipment Co., Pitts Enterprises, and Volvo Trucks North America.